Ankle Brace with Straps

 Is a Brace or Wrap Better for a Sprained Ankle?

-I. Advantages of a Brace
+The Advantages of Using a Rigid or Semi-Rigid Brace

-II.
-Advantages of Wrap
+The Advantages of Using a Flexible Wrap